greenyouse/browserific/README.md

 This is intended to be a one-stop for ClojureScript apps that run on mobile, desktop, or as browser-extensions (wip).
-Currently, browserific targets Cordova for mobile, NodeJS for desktop, and Firefox's Open Web Apps framework for desktop and FirefoxOS (mobile).
+Currently, browserific targets Cordova for mobile, NodeJS for desktop, and FirefoxOS (mobile).
 Browser extensions that run on Chrome, Firefox, Opera, and Safari are future goals for this project.

 ## Status

-This project is under active developement but not quite ready for use.
-A first version of the template has been pushed out and the leiningen plugin is close to being done but has yet to be released.
-The general library is just getting started.
+So far the `browserific-app` template and `lein-browserific` plugin are ready as alpha software, however, the `browserific` library is just getting started.

 ## Contributing

 I set up a [Trello](https://trello.com/b/hDlRgiHo/browserific) board to organize the developement workflow, foster ideas, and discuss some of the design decisions.
-If you're thinking of contributing please join the board.
+If you're thinking of contributing please take look at the board.

-There are still many things in the works but the biggest item to help with would be browser extensions (see the browser extension branch).
+The biggest item to help with right now would be the browser extension parts.
+My plan is to work through desktop and mobile first and then focus on the extensions.
+Any extension work in the meantime would be much appreciated!

+Please give me some time to work on the `browserific` library portion before submitting pull requests for it.
+Ideas or design input on this are welcome though.

 ## License